zdravkov/kendo-docs/api/javascript/ui/grid.md

     });
     </script>

-### columns.command.text `String`
+### columns.command.text `String|Object`

-The text displayed by the command button.
+The text displayed by the command button and the "cancel", "edit" and "update" texts of the edit command.
 If not set the [name](#configuration-columns.command.name) option is used as the button text.

 #### Example - customize the text of the command
     <div id="grid"></div>